2025 Guide to AMCAS Work & Activities

 You may further discuss 3 out of your 15 experiences with “Most Meaningful Experience Remarks.”
 More space is given for you to talk about your most meaningful experiences, so take advantage of this extra space:

 • Tell a moving story.
-Here is a great place to talk about moving individual experiences that illustrate a larger point.
-For example, if you worked as an EMT and someone that you helped thanked you, hugged you, and cried with you, include that sort of thing here.
-However, your personal statement is the best fit for complex stories or emotional elements — keep anecdotes in the Most Meaningful Activities to a minimum.
+This is a great place to discuss moving individual experiences that illustrate a larger point.
+For example, if you worked as an EMT and someone you helped thanked you, hugged you, and cried with you, include that sort of thing here.
+However, your personal statement is the best fit for complex stories or emotional elements – keep anecdotes in the Most Meaningful Activities to a minimum.

 • Add a personal touch.
-In these most meaningful activities, you can exhibit your humanity.
+These most meaningful activities allow you to exhibit your humanity.
 Stand-out experiences include a strong personal voice.

 How do you choose which experiences should be your most meaningful experiences?
 Answer these questions to help determine which 3 experiences to choose: